 The part of the world we live in doesn’t create a cushioned space when we fall.
-That’s why alot of entrepreneurs aren’t bringing something new to the market; that’s why we are so comfortable living below standards.
+That’s why many entrepreneurs aren’t bringing something new to the market; that’s why we are so comfortable living below standards.

 Why?
-People are tired of hearing things that don’t work in this country?
+Are people tired of hearing things that don’t work in this country?
 But what works in a country that has provided minimal comfort for the development of her people?
 Maybe success.
 But isn’t success pushing it too far?
 For some, it isn’t.
-Can we accept the fact that we are programmed differently, and so are our stories and life.
+Can we accept that we are programmed differently, and so are our stories and life.

 I think there are more than enough reasons I could go on proving why failure sucks in this part of our world.
 So, I’d instead stop there and focus on the bright side of life.

 The bright side

 ” My last two business ventures have failed.
 Three years and probably $50,000 later, I am left with nothing but more excitement, experience, and clarity than ever before.”
 Kevin Swan.

 That piece of the quote is probably what we need to scrap out of our weird thoughts of not wanting to fail.
 The quote’s author doesn’t say anything about winning a lottery in the end, but he tells us how excited he is about the future.
 And would you care to know that this man is disabled?
 He is disabled, as in paralyzed; he couldn’t move any part of his body but his eyes and toes.
 Not even his mouth; he can’t feed.
 Yet, he’s hopeful.
 It’s not easy, but where’s our hope?